experius/Magento-2-Module-Experius-Email-Catcher/README.md

 ### Main Functionalities
  - Log all Emails send by Magento
- - View email in popup (Nice for testing and styling)
+ - View email contecnt in popup (Nice for testing and styling)
- - Forward catched emails
+ - Forward  a catched email
- - Resend catched emails
+ - Resend  a catched email
- - 30 days cron cleanup of catched emails
+ - Cleanup of emails older then 30 days (cron or manual)

 #### Enable Email Catcher